AlexisFaugeroux/pulse/README.md

 - Envelope component is functionnal
 - Filter component is functionnal.
 - LFO component is functionnal
+- Distortion FX is functionnal
 - Delay FX is functionnal
+- Reverb FX is functionnal
-- Next feature: reverb effect
+- Next feature: Compressor FX

 ## Try it yourself !